Looking for a Sumatra travel guide for solo women over 50? Here it is!

 The easiest is by hiring a car with a driver but you can also use public transportation between villages.

 Where is Sumatra?

 Sumatra is located in Western Indonesia and is part of the Malay Archipelago, between the Malaysian peninsula and the island of Java.

 Is Sumatra a country?

 No, Sumatra is one of the Sunda Islands of Indonesia.
 It is Indonesia’s third-largest island after Borneo (shared with Malaysia and Brunei) and the largest, New Guinea (shared with Papua New Guinea).

-Carly Day wrote this piece and took the photographs.
+Guest Contribution by Carly Day.
+Carly wrote this piece and took the photographs.
 She is a New Zealand ex-pat now based in Sumatra, Indonesia (her contribution largely uses New Zealand spelling rather than US).
-After more than a decade of travel in Sumatra, Carly launched a travel blog with her Indonesian husband.
+After more than a decade of travel in Sumatra, Carly launched a Sumatra travel blog with her Indonesian husband.
 They now also run the YouTube channel Exploring Sumatra, featuring travel guides and vlogs about daily life in North Sumatra.